-On April 23, the Getty House welcomed students from the Los Angeles School of Global Studies, Sylmar Biotech Health Academy, STEAM Legacy High School, Cleveland Charter High School, and Environment Charter Middle School of Gardena, who each picked a SDG and answered the question, “how can students and schools contribute to helping us reach this goal in Los Angeles?”
+So for this year’s annual Earth Day celebration, the Mayor, First Lady Amy Elaine Wakeland, and the Getty House Foundation welcomed students from the Los Angeles School of Global Studies, Sylmar Biotech Health Academy, STEAM Legacy High School, Cleveland Charter High School, and Environment Charter Middle School of Gardena, who each picked a SDG and answered the question, “how can students and schools contribute to helping us reach this goal in Los Angeles?”
 After deliberation, the panel crowned Sylmar Biotech Health Academy as the winners.

 Attendees also participated in a resource fair where they could silkscreen t-shirts with reusable ink, test ride Metro BikeShare bikes, explore the ocean using VR, and witness the composting process from start to finish.

 - Zooey Deschanel, actress and founder of The Farm Project

 - Kelly Gonez, LAUSD Board Member – District 6

 - Tamika Butler, Executive Director of Los Angeles Neighborhood Land Trust